david-drew/OpenVINO-Custom-Layers/README.2019.md

     sudo pip3 install cogapp
     ```

-4. Run the Model Optimizer extension generator and answer questions as appropriate: (KAT: "As appropriate"?
-Or "As follows" below?)
+4. Run the Model Optimizer extension generator:
-    * We're using `~/cl_cosh` as the target extension path:<br><br>
+   We're using `~/cl_cosh` as the target extension path:<br><br>
-    * This will create templates that will be partially replaced by Python and C++ code for executing the layer.
+   This will create templates that will be partially replaced by Python and C++ code for executing the layer.
     ```
     mkdir /tmp/cl_cosh
     ```